-- 8. By the end of March 2013 and every three years thereafter, unless the Secretary directs otherwise, the Proponent shall commission and pay the full cost of an Independent Environmental Audit of the project.
-This audit must: - (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; - (b) include consultation with the relevant agencies;
+8. By the end of March 2013 and every three years thereafter, unless the Secretary directs otherwise, the Proponent must commission and pay the full cost of an Independent Environmental Audit of the project.
+This audit must:

-- (c) assess the environmental performance of the project and assess whether it is complying with the requirements in this approval and any relevant EPL or Mining Lease (including any assessment, plan or program required under these approvals); and - (d) recommend appropriate measures or actions to improve the environmental performance of the project, and/or any assessment, plan or program required under the abovementioned approvals.
+- (a) be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; - (b) include consultation with the relevant agencies; - (c) assess the environmental performance of the project and assess whether it is complying with the requirements in this approval and any relevant EPL or Mining Lease (including any assessment, plan or program required under these approvals); - (d) review the adequacy of any approved strategy/plan/program required under this approval: and, if necessary; - (e) recommend appropriate measures or actions to improve the environmental performance of the project, and/or any assessment, strategy/plan/program required under the abovementioned approvals; and - (f) be conducted and reported to the satisfaction of the Secretary.